kyma-project/kyma/docs/service-brokers/helm-broker-service-classes/redis/docs/overview.md

 type: Overview
 ---

-[Redis](http://redis.io/) is an advanced key-value cache and store.
-It is often referred to as a data structure server since keys can contain strings, hashes, lists, sets, sorted sets, bitmaps, and hyperloglogs.
+[Redis](http://redis.io/) is an open source, in-memory data structure store, used as a database, cache and message broker.
+It supports data structures such as strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, geospatial indexes with radius queries and streams.